NATO Contractor Indra Group Targeted by TheGentlemen

 Indra Group, a major Spanish defense contractor and NATO cyber coalition member, was listed by TheGentlemen ransomware with a data-leak threat.
 The company confirmed a localized ransomware incident on a subsidiary; services remain operational while an investigation continues.
 Data type and scale remain undisclosed.

 On July 2, 2026, Spanish defense contractor Indra Group appeared on the leak site of the ransomware group TheGentlemen, which threatened to publish stolen data unless demands were met.
-The company confirmed it had experienced a localized ransomware incident affecting one subsidiary, stated that core services remain operational, and said an investigation was ongoing.
+The company is named in the listing as having experienced a localized ransomware incident affecting one subsidiary, stated that core services remain operational, and said an investigation was ongoing.
 The precise number of people affected and the exact data involved have not been disclosed.

 Public reporting indicates that Indra Group, a major NATO cyber coalition participant, was listed by TheGentlemen with a data-leak warning.
 The company acknowledged the ransomware event but described it as limited to a single subsidiary.
 No customer, employee, or partner records have been confirmed as stolen, and the group has not yet published any samples.
 Services to clients, including NATO-related contracts, continue without interruption while forensic work proceeds.